-The Subaru Outback has been completely redesigned for the latest model year.
-Essentially a wagon version of the new Legacy midsize sedan with additional ground clearance and SUV-flavored styling cues, it offers a roomy cabin, a sure-footed all-wheel-drive system and excellent fuel economy relative to its size.
+Essentially a wagon version of the Legacy midsize sedan with additional ground clearance and SUV-flavored styling cues, the Subaru Outback offers a roomy cabin, a sure-footed all-wheel-drive system and excellent fuel economy relative to its size.

 Though it debuted before the term had been coined, in retrospect the original Outback was one of the first crossover vehicles to hit the market, combining efficient and wieldy car-based mechanicals with the styling, elevated ride height and versatility buyers had come to appreciate in SUVs.